alexeygrigorev/mlwiki.org/index.php/Data_Collection.md

 ---
-title: "Data Collection"
 layout: default
 permalink: /index.php/Data_Collection
+tags:
+- statistics
+title: Data Collection
 ---

-# Data Collection

 ## Data Collection
 In [Statistics](Statistics), there is
 - a research question about the target population